ihsn/SDCPractice/measure_risk.rst

       race, birth date, sex and ZIP/postal codes, which might be easily combined or linked to publically available external information and make identification possible.
-The combinations of values of several quasi-identifiers are called keys (see also `Levels of Risk`_).
+The combinations of values of several quasi-identifiers are called keys (see also the section `Levels of Risk`_).
-      The values of quasi-identifiers themselves often do not lead to identification (e.g. male/female), but a combination of several values of quasi-identifier can render a record unique (e.g. male, 14 years, married) and hence identifiable.
+      The values of quasi-identifiers themselves often do not lead to identification (e.g., male/female), but a combination of several values of quasi-identifier can render a record unique (e.g. male, 14 years, married) and hence identifiable.
 It is not generally advisable to simply remove quasi-identifiers from the data to